strawstack/ArrivalLanguage/README.md

 ## Example Letter

 For example, “a” is a line sticking horizontally out the right side of the circle, and there’s a few dots next to it to represent multiple “a” in the sentence

+## Line Design

+D3 can take an array of points and render a thick/smooth line with an end cap, so a `line` can be a loose collection of consecutive points with smoothing applied to the line through them

+## Circle Design

+A `circle` can be a collection of points with some random shuffling (in/out), a smooth line, and fill

 ## Challenge Question